-- (a) Except as provided in Subsection (d), in-ground leachfields shall be located on sites that comply with the depths of naturally occurring soil required pursuant to § 1-903(i) and any additional requirements in this Section. - (b) For sites where the soil that will be directly beneath the proposed infiltrative surface of an in-ground leachfield has a percolation rate faster than 1 minute per inch or a soil texture of very coarse sand or coarser, and there is no soil with a thickness of 1 foot or greater with a percolation rate 1 minute per inch or slower or a soil texture of coarse sand or finer between the bottom of the proposed infiltrative surface of the leachfield and the seasonal high groundwater table or bedrock: - (1) The in-ground leachfield shall be a trench or bed with a minimum of 12 inches and a maximum of 18 inches of fill material meeting the specifications in § 1-921(g) placed below the bottom of the leachfield stone, piping for subsurface drip distribution, or other infiltrative surface. - (2) Notwithstanding § 1-911(c), the maximum application rate for sizing the inground leachfield shall be 1.0 gallon per square foot per day.
+- (a) Except as provided in Subsection (d), in-ground leachfields shall be located on sites that comply with the depths of naturally occurring soil required pursuant to § 1-903(i) and any additional requirements in this Section. - (b) For sites where the soil that will be directly beneath the proposed infiltrative surface of an in-ground leachfield has a soil texture of very coarse sand or coarser, and there is no soil with a thickness of 1 foot or greater with a soil texture of coarse sand or finer between the bottom of the proposed infiltrative surface of the leachfield and the seasonal high groundwater table or bedrock:

+- (1) The in-ground leachfield shall be a trench or bed with a minimum of 12 inches and a maximum of 18 inches of fill material meeting the specifications in § 1-921(g) placed below the bottom of the leachfield stone, piping for subsurface drip distribution, or other infiltrative surface. - (2) Notwithstanding § 1-911(c), the maximum application rate for sizing the inground leachfield shall be 1.0 gallon per square foot per day.